-Before initiating the process of recruiting international students, it may be wise to develop a strategy or specifically identify the goals the university is hoping to achieve with their international recruiting efforts.
-For example, Vanderbilt University has elected to focus on diversifying their international population rather than just seeking to admit a specific quantity of students.
-151 Vanderbilt's administration worries that if they have too many students on their campus from one country - for example China or South Korea - then the American students equate the term international with Asian.
-152 If the university's main reason for admitting international students is financially motivated, then just recruiting students from China will likely meet with success.
-Universities employing this strategy should be forewarned; simply admitting a few hundred international students from one country like China may generate a lucrative revenue stream, however, it is also going to result in many of the significant problems discussed earlier in this article.
+151 See id.
+One student at another university (University of Washington) researched the number of Chinese students that would be attending the university because she was concerned that if too many Chinese students came it would international students is financially motivated, then just recruiting students from China will likely meet with success.
+Universities employing this strategy should be forewarned; simply admitting a few hundred international students from one country like China may generate a lucrative revenue stream; however, it is also going to result in many of the significant problems discussed earlier in this article.
 Conversely, if the university's goals are to diversify the student population and to recruit qualified students that will be successful in the classroom and in the job market, then significantly more time, energy, and money will need to be invested in order to complete the work necessary to achieve those goals.
-When developing a strategy for international recruitment, experts suggest that good countries to target are the ones that have a good relationship with the U.S., have a middle class that can afford higher education, and their own educational system is unable to accommodate the number of applicants.
-153 This will obviously require some investigation and myriad of resources.
+When developing a strategy for international recruitment, experts suggest that good countries to target are the ones that have a good relationship with the U.S., have a middle class that can afford the cost of higher education, and their own educational system is unable to accommodate the number of applicants.152 This will obviously require some investigation and myriad of resources.

 Once a well thought-out and comprehensive international student recruitment plan or goal is in place, the next step is addressing the actual screening and/or admissions processes necessary to effectuate the plan and achieve the goal.
 There are steps that can be taken to better screen international students to ensure that the person who arrives on campus is the same person, both physically and academically, who applied many months prior.
-Tom Melcher, Chairman of Zinch China, suggests that universities that are serious about recruiting in one particular country hire a local consultant to assist with screening admissions candidates.
-Since the consultant would be native to the culture and language they may be able to spot issues or problems that a university administrator would miss.
-Moreover, since this person would work for the university and not the student, there would be less incentive for them to assist with or participate in many of the frauds discussed earlier.
+Tom Melcher, Chairman of Zinch China, suggests that universities that are serious about recruiting in one particular country hire a local consultant to assist with screening admissions candidates.153 Since the consultant would be native to the culture and language they may be able to spot issues or problems that a university administrator would miss.
+Moreover, since this person would work for the university and not the student, there would be less incentive for them to assist with or participate in many of the fraudulent activities discussed earlier.